Pre-Health and Pre-Medicine Professional Path

 As 95 percent of the pre-health students at Pepperdine are pre-medicine, most of the information on this website is tailored towards pre-medicine curriculum and careers in medicine.

 Pepperdine University provides a wide range of services to current students, as well as those who have already graduated.
 Dr. Laurie Nelson, the pre-health professions advisor, is available for advising and writing committee letters of recommendation for medical school applicants.
-Letters of Recommendation are collected and sent through the Natural Science Office.
+Letters of Recommendation are collected and sent by Patricia Scopinich through the Natural Science Office.

 The opportunities for pre-health students on campus are endless.
 There are several pre-health clubs to join, including pre-medicine club, pre-dental club, and biology and chemistry clubs.
 Additionally, there are many pre-health speakers who address a wide variety of topics throughout the year, international programs during both the academic year and summer with health professional opportunities, and numerous service learning opportunities available through the Volunteer Center on campus.